No, the answer isn’t Illinois.

 Okay, that got a little too woo-woo, didn’t it?
 But I hope you can see the value of warding off negative contagion, deciding what state you want to be in and staying there.
 And even using your own positive energy to shift their state for the better.

 Maybe you’ve observed this emotional contagion in your own work—or in your life!
-Click through the share a story on the blog.Share this post:
+Comment below to share your story.Share this post: